DataDog/datadog-lambda-java/README.md

 ## Downstream Requests

 The dd-trace-java tracer will automatically add trace context to outgoing requests for a number of popular services.
-The list of instrument services can be found here: https://docs.datadoghq.com/tracing/setup_overview/compatibility_requirements/java/ .
+The list of instrumented services can be found here: https://docs.datadoghq.com/tracing/setup_overview/compatibility_requirements/java/ .
 If you wish to enable a beta integration, please note that you must do so using an environment variable.

 # Trace/Log Correlation